Scale-invariant brain morphometry: application to sulcal depth: Discussion and Perspectives

 \subsection{$DPF*$ does not compensate for variations beyond global scaling}

-Our approach is the first to explicitly allow for compensating for the influence of global brain size.
+Our approach is the first to explicitly allow for compensating for the influence of global brain size on local depth estimates.
 However, the increasing complexity of cortical folding during development \cite{lefevre_are_2016} or allometric variations with respect to brain size between adults \cite{toro_brain_2008, reardon_normative_2018} suggest that more subtle empirical laws exist between sulcal depth and the global size of the brain.
 Specifically, our observation of a strong influence of brain size (higher Wasserstein distance) on the $DPF*$ for the 200 smaller, younger subjects despite our formal normalization is expected.
-Indeed, during early brain development, the increase in size is accompanied by a major increase in folding.
-Normalizing for global scaling should thus not fully compensate for variations in sulcal depth.
-The ultimate sulcal depth estimation technique would eventually consider local normalization factors.
-Designing such a method allows us to also compensate for local variations in cortical geometry, for instance using the approach introduced in \cite{joshi_parameterization-based_2009}.
-However, note that modelling variations in local cortical folding would amount to propose a model of brain folding like for instance \cite{tallinen_growth_2016}.
-The inclusion of local normalization factors thus corresponds to a major change in the objectives and perspectives of the approach.
+We interpret the sharp increase in variance for DPF* on this age range as the impact of the combination of increase in global size and magnitude of folding, that cannot be compensated by a global normalization factor.
+Regarding SULC, our experience 1 confirms that an increase in global size is sufficient to induce a spread in the distribution of the estimated depth, which is expected from a method that is not normalized.
+The observation of the increase in variance with age for very young babies is thus expected.